 TGay Editor: Add the text in the following paragraph (P117L21-26)

-If the DMG Link Margin element does not include the Parameters Across PPDUs field, the requesting STA may use values of the MCS, SNR and Link Margin fields in a received DMG Link Margin element to transmit frames to the STA indicated in the RA field of the Link Measurement Request frame.
+If the DMG Link Margin element does not include the Parameters Across PPDUs field nor Parameters Across LDPC Codewords field nor Parameters Across SC Blocks/OFDM Symbols field, the requesting STA may use values of the MCS, SNR and Link Margin fields in a received DMG Link Margin element to transmit frames to the STA indicated in the RA field of the Link Measurement Request frame.
 Otherwise, the requesting STA may use values of the MCS, SNR and Link Margin field(s) in the received Parameters Across PPDUs field to transmit frames to the STA indicated in the RA field of the Link Measurement Request frame.